 Try to choose a running buddy that enjoys the same kind of run that you do.
 Some people like to do laps on an indoor track while others might be training for a half marathon and find more pleasure running on the road.
 If you're passing a friend or acquaintance often on the trails for example, they might be a good choice.

 Also, look for someone who runs at a similar speed that you do.
 This will mean that both of you are getting the same level of workout, with no one pushing themselves to catch up or going slower than they could.
 If you're exercising with someone for a long time, you will begin to both get stronger at a similar level.
 If you are the slower one during a few runs in a row, that might turn around the next week and you will likely catch up again.
 Or you could start out walking as part of a program and work your way up to running together.
-Wherever and whoever you run with, after a good run and hot shower, how nice would it be to relax in your air conditioned home? (speak with Broom's HVAC to get that set up, if you don't already have it.)
+Wherever and whoever you run with, after a good run and hot shower, how nice would it be to relax in your own home?

 If you're unsure of whether running with a friend is right for you, than you can try joining a running group for a month.
 If you're living in a populated area there is likely a group associated with a sports store or gym in your area.
 A running group can be great for people who are just trying to stay in shape and those that are training for running events.
 They are usually led by a personal trainer or running expert who can even help you with your technique.